bingoohuang/golog/pkg/clock/README.md

 ```

 Timers and Tickers are also controlled by this same mock clock.
 They will only
-execute when the clock is moved forward:
+execute when the clock is moving forward:

 ```
 mock := clock.NewMock()